ZhenbangYou/SysY-Front-End/README.md

 Nearly all of my classmates choose the former; however, I prefer the latter.
 Just as is discussed above, this is the fundamental reason for the one-pass scheme.

 In addition, **incremental developing** helps a lot.
-Specifically, by dividing the project into several steps as is shown below and testing each part on finishing (by virtue of the one-pass scheme), a miracle occurred that I do not even need to debug after the whole project is done, which is extremely time-effective.
+Specifically, by dividing the project into several steps as shown below and testing each part on finishing (by virtue of the one-pass scheme), a miracle occurred that I do not even need to debug after the whole project is done, which is extremely time-effective.

 No matter how you design your own compiler, keep in mind that for the convenience of debugging, your compiler had better **output enough information in every step**.
 Some students design compilers in a way that output can only be obtained after the whole project is finished; as a consequence of this, the difficulty of debugging is truly prohibitive!